aamersadiq/aamersadiq.github.io/_posts/2023-08-22-Services - NodeJS microservice with AWS Lambda.markdown

 ---
 title: "Services - NodeJS Microservice with AWS Lambda"
 date: 2023-08-22 17:34:43
 categories: [services, nodejs, lambda, microservices]
-categories: [services, nodejs, lambda, microservices]
+tags: [services, nodejs, lambda, microservices]
 ---

 <h3>Introduction</h3>
 <p>
 In this article, I want to walk you through my experience of going "serverless" and building an API "microservice" using AWS Lambda and API Gateway.
 Think of it as a practical guide to help you navigate creating your own microservices with these tools.